Theda Bara: Career

-Bara was the Fox studio's biggest star between 1915 and 1919, but tired of being typecast as a vamp, she allowed her five-year contract with the company to expire.
+Bara was Fox's biggest star between 1915 and 1919, but she allowed her five-year contract with the company to expire upon tiring of being typecast.
 Her final Fox film was The Lure of Ambition (1919).
 In 1920, she turned briefly to the stage, appearing on Broadway in The Blue Flame.
-Bara's fame drew large crowds to the theater, but her acting was savaged by critics.
+Her fame drew large crowds to the theater, but her acting was savaged by critics.